jlconlin/prophet-predict/README.md

 This repository uses actuarial tables to show the probability that a senior leadership member of [The Church of Jesus Christ of Latter-day Saints](https://churchofjesuschrist.org) will be come the President of the Church, i.e., the prophet.
-This does *not* take into account the actual of of any individual.
+This does *not* take into account the actual health of any individual.

 Note this is all for fun.